larpchronicles/rules/rules-topics/999_changelog.md

 * Corrected catalyst to reagent for alchemy materials.
 * Removed descriptors from ore and wood.
 These will be randomized going forward.
 * Corrected triggers for Rune of Chambering
+* Updated Unstable Strik Enhancer to not stack.

 ### Ritual Magic
 * Formatting Fixes.